domsalisbury/domsalisbury.github.io/_posts/draft/nice-mecfs-guideline-pause.md

 classes: wide
 ---

-On August 18, I submitted the following FOI request to the [National Institute for Health and Care Excellence (NICE)](https://www.nice.org.uk/).
+A FOI request to the [National Institute for Health and Care Excellence (NICE)](https://www.nice.org.uk/) has revealed

 >I am asking that NICE provides any and all
 (i) internal correspondence/communication between NICE staff (including that involving the guideline committee or any individual member(s) of the committee); and